behas/bitcoingraph/README.md

-Bitcoingraph - A Python Bitcoin library supporting
+Bitcoingraph - A Python library for extracting and navigating graph structures from the Bitcoin block chain.
-* navigation along Bitcoin blocks and transactions
-* generation of various type of data graphs from the Bitcoin blockchain

 # Prerequesites